nadiaalshezawy/Clever-Garbage-Bin/README.md

-# Smart Garbage System
+# Smart Waste Management System
-The **Smart Garbage System** develop an system of tracking the waste /recycle garbage data of houses by adding a barcode to these bin that will be scanned by truck garbage collector and saved with the corresponding weight of waste/recycle .
+The ** Smart Waste Management System** develop an system of tracking the waste /recycle garbage data of houses by adding a barcode to these bin that will be scanned by truck garbage collector and saved with the corresponding weight of waste/recycle .
 These data will be saved in a database that can be accessed later by individual.

 ## Skills applied
  -Python